 Till these noises again are dumb.

-In an effort to elucidate the rumours she has been hearing, the speaker turns to a “veilèd Watcher,” and asks about the “storm and the calm to come.”
+In an effort to elucidate the rumors she has been hearing, the speaker turns to a “veilèd Watcher,” and asks about the “storm and the calm to come.”
 This is a reference to God to whom she prays when she is desperate for answers.
-She needs to know what to expect from this coming war, or battle, and hopes that he will be able to give her an answer.
+She needs to know what to expect from this coming war or battle and hopes that he will be able to give her an answer.

 And soon in a hush and glimmer

 We thought of the dark, strange fight,